Mayo Clinic’s $5B Rochester expansion clears first major hurdle with city

 Construction will likely get underway in earnest next year as Mayo finalizes building designs and secures local and state permits.

-No state agencies have objected to the environmental review thus far, according to Woodward.
+No state agencies have objected to the environmental review so far, according to Woodward.
 Some have sought more information on wastewater and stormwater practices as well as geothermal energy needs as Mayo potentially hooks into a planned geothermal district downtown.

-Council members voted 6-1 to accept the review, though several council members expressed concerns over air quality and traffic patterns among other issues.
-Council member Mark Bransford said he worried over bike lanes near the Gonda building as part of the project, while Norman Wahl and Kelly Rae Kirkpatrick urged the city to provide as much air quality data as possible once construction begins.
+Council members voted 6-1 to accept the review, though several council members expressed concerns over air quality and traffic patterns, among other issues.
+Council Member Mark Bransford said he worried over bike lanes near the Gonda building as part of the project, while Norman Wahl and Kelly Rae Kirkpatrick urged the city to provide as much air quality data as possible once construction begins.

 City officials say there will be near-real time air quality measurements as the project gets underway, while the city has to sign off on traffic changes as the expansion gets underway.

-“There will be some back and forth,” City Engineer Dillon Dombrovski said.
+“There will be some back and forth,” city engineer Dillon Dombrovski said.

 While city officials say they’ll be flexible with Mayo’s engineers on traffic solutions, any issue that becomes deadlocked will go to the council for final approval.